 As of 2014, Cinéma du Réel has been working alongside industry professionals to encourage the distribution of documentary films and to foster connections between filmmakers and distributors.
 The 36th edition of the festival saw the creation of ParisDOC, an event engineered by Maria Bonsanti, Anaïs Desrieux and the association Les Amis de Cinéma du Réel.
 Participants who attended the two-day event were shown films in post-production, while an additional day was dedicated to discussing initiatives in favour of film distribution.
 The purpose of the event, later to become ParisDOC Works-in-progress and the Public Forum, was already clear: rather than opening up a marketplace, the goal was to centre the issues and challenges affecting the documentary film industry, to promote innovative ideas, and to provide professionals with tailor-fitted support and guidance.

-Since then, ParisDOC Works-in-progress has proved a great success: out of the 60 films in post-production shown over the past 10 years, 80% have been featured in at least one international festival and 70% have been picked up by an international distributor or sales company.
-Now, for the third year in a row, the festival is teaming up with Studio Orlando to provide final-stage support to one of the films from the selection, scope of which has been steadily expanding thanks to international collaborations in connection with the festival’s main line-up.
+Since then, ParisDOC Works-in-progress has proved a great success: out of the 70 films in post-production shown over the past 12 years, 80% have been featured in at least one international festival and 70% have been picked up by an international distributor or sales company.
+Now, for the fourth year in a row, the festival is teaming up with Studio Orlando to provide final-stage support to one of the films from the selection, scope of which has been steadily expanding thanks to international collaborations in connection with the festival’s main line-up.

 Over the last few years, ParisDOC has broadened the scope of its operations to create a network that engages in discussions and concrete actions in the field of documentary filmmaking, from the development of a project all the way to a film’s distribution.
 It provides filmmakers, producers, distributors, festival networks and international sales agents with an organization tailored to their needs, offering individual support and dealing with topics relevant to a variety of practices.